gvwilson/snailz/README.md

 $ snailz all --params params --output tmp
 ```

-To generate individual data files:
+To generate or update individual files:

 ```
 # Create a grid JSON file in ./tmp/grid.json and a CSV file in ./tmp/grid.csv